On the Morita invariance of Categorical Enumerative Invariants: Examples and Applications

 with $R_n \alpha \in A\otimes \overline{A}^{2n+k}, \forall n\geq 0$ if $\alpha \in A\otimes \overline{A}^k$.
 Using Lemma~\ref{lem:mukai-vanish}, we see that $R$ trivially satisfies the symplectic condition, i.e.

 To this end, we may use of the following explicit formula from~\cite{CT} expressing $F_{g,n}$'s as a type of graph sum:

 By Lemma~\ref{lem:surj}, we may assume that $\alpha_i= a_i \in A[d]$.
 Again by the vanishing in Lemma~\ref{lem:mukai-vanish}, in the above summation only the star graph $\star_{g,1,n-1}$ with one input and $n-1$ outputs can contribute.
-This reduces the above summation into
+This reduces the above summation to